-Carlsberg’s alcoholic and alcohol-free offering have the smallest gap in their alcohol content (ABV for short) of the beers we compared.
+Carlsberg’s alcoholic and alcohol-free offering have the smallest gap in their alcohol content (ABV for short) of the beers we compared in our taste test.
 Both are consequently quite light on the palate, with the Carlsberg Nordic having a tangy flavour whilst the full-strength one has a bit more of a grain flavour on the nose.
 Their similar flavours meant they worked really well when blended together to make a low-ABV beer.

 A great alcohol-free option if… you want to mix a full-strength beer with an alcohol-free one – these two really compliment each other.